Detecting and correcting the loss of independence in nonlinear conjugate gradient

-Of course, $m$ is not known to our algorithm, a point to which we return in the next section. \end{subsection}

-\begin{subsection}{Restarting} As mentioned before, the algorithm should use first $0$, then $m$, then $2m$ and so on when checking \eqref{eq1} and \eqref{eq2} in order to achieve the desired complexity bound.
-We use the term ``restarting" to refer to the process of replacing $\x^0$ in inequalities \eqref{eq1} and \eqref{eq2} with $\x^m$ for some $m>0$.
-Notice that this process does not change any of the iterates, and it only changes the interval of indices in which we check inequalities \eqref{eq1} and \eqref{eq2}.

-If we know parameters of the function, i.e. $L$ and $l$, we can compute $m$ directly; hence we would be able to determine exactly when we need to restart the algorithm.
-In many cases, however, finding the parameters of the function is a nontrivial problem itself.
-In order to have an algorithm which does not rely on any prior knowledge about the function, we propose the following technique.

-Since $2^p\le m \le 2^{p+1}$ for some $p$, by restarting the algorithm every $2^{p+1}$ iterations, we are guaranteed that the residual of the function is divided in half between every two consecutive restarts which contains at most $2m=\lceil 16\rho \sqrt{\frac{L}{l}}\rceil$ iterations, where the last statement follows from the fact that $2^{p+1}\le 2m$.
-Since the exact value of $p$ is usually unknown, we repeat the above procedure for every value of $p\in \left\{ P_l, \ldots, P_u\right\}$.
-In the section on implementation of the algorithm we will discuss the range of $p$ we used, however note that $P_u$ does not need to exceed $\lceil \log_2j\rceil$, where $j$ is the current iteration count.
-This is because inequalities \eqref{eq1} and \eqref{eq2} are the same for all $p\ge \lceil \log_2j\rceil$.
-We can now state the CGSO algorithm in a more complete form:
+Nemirovsky and Yudin's algorithm follows this outline: it is designed to ensure that \eref{eq1} and \eref{eq2} hold on every iteration, and it restarts every $m$ iterations.
+For ordinary nonlinear CG, however, there is no assurance that these inequalities will hold, and, furthermore, $m$ is not known.
+These issues motivate our detection and correction steps.